Felice Schragenheim

 The story of the relationship between Schragenheim and Wust is portrayed in the 1999 film Aimée & Jaguar, and in a book of the same name by Erica Fischer.
 It is also the subject of the 1997 documentary Love Story: Berlin 1942.

 Schragenheim was deported from Berlin to KZ Theresienstadt (now Czech Republic) on 8 September 1944 by the Nazi Gestapo secret police (transport nr.
 I/116).
 On 9 October 1944, she was deported from Theresienstadt to the extermination facility KZ Auschwitz Birkenau to be murdered (transport nr.
 Ep).
 As the gas chambers and crematoria were dismantled and blown up between November 1944 and January 1945, the mass extermination in Auschwitz came to an end, gradually.
 The inmates, including Schragenheim, were taken on a death march to KZ Groß-Rosen, maybe later to a death march to KZ Bergen-Belsen.
 The date and place of her death are unknown.
 Officially, the date of her death was defined as 31 December 1944 by a Berlin court in 1948.
 Relatives set a memorial stone in Bergen-Belsen, naming "March 1945" as the date of her death.

 Early life

 According to Yad Vashem, which has based its profile of Schragenheim on data presented in the German Federal Archives publication, "The Memorial Book of the Federal Archives for the Victims of the Persecution of Jews in Germany (1933-1945)", Schragenheim was born in Berlin, Germany on 9 March 1922.
-Her leftist Jewish parents worked as dentists, and her father had served in World War I as a member of the German army.
-Her mother died in 1930 from a traffic accident, and her father died from a heart attack in 1935.
+Her leftist Jewish parents worked as dentists.
+Her father, Albert Schragenheim, had served in World War I as a member of the German army.
+Her mother, Erna Schragemheim, died in 1930 from a traffic accident, and her father died from a heart attack in 1935.
+By July 1944, her stepmother, Kate Hammerschalg, moved to Palestine to escape persecution and her sister Irene was living in England.